Peperoncino: Culinary use

 In Italian cuisine peperoncini are used with moderation and the flavour is considered more important than the heat.
 As a consequence the Scoville rating serves only as a rough guide to the heat, which is quite varied among the different cultivars.
+A typical peperoncino from Calabria rates 15,000 to 30,000 on the Scoville scale.

-The peperoncino is especially important in Calabrian cuisine.
+Peperoncino is especially important in Calabrian cuisine.
 In late summer, peperoncini are stitched on wires and hung from buildings.
 They are left to dry in spots with sunlight and ventilation to conserve them, allowing their use in cooking until the next harvest.
 They are eaten whole, fried until crisp, crushed, pickled, powdered or as a paste.
-A typical peperoncino from Calabria rates 15,000 to 30,000 on the Scoville scale.

 Notable Calabrian dishes which use peperoncini are the condiments bomba calabrese, chili oil and the spreadable pork sausage 'nduja.
 It is also used in dishes of other regional cuisines of southern and central Italy, such as the Roman-style arrabbiata sauce and the Apulian orecchiette alle cime di rapa (orecchiette pasta with broccoli rabe).

-While most crushed red pepper (a common component of spicy Italian-style cuisine and frequently sprinkled on pizza and other dishes) in North America is today made from cayenne or jalapeño peppers common in that region, some specialty markets there supply imported Italian red peperoncino flakes.

 Culture

 Since 1992 the annual Peperoncino Festival has been held in the town of Diamante, Calabria.
 Organised by the Accademia Italiana del Peperoncino, the festival now attracts tens of thousands of visitors.
 It is held for four days surrounding the first weekend of September on the town's seaside promenade.
 The festival has a large market where local food products made with peperoncini are sold, and hosts a peperoncino-eating contest.
-Calabrian chili oil is a popular international export.